jonathanmatthews/Password-Manager/README.md

 # Password-Manager
-A password manager that encrypts passwords using RSA, and then encrypts the RSA private key with AES, with a user defined master password.This is such that passwords can be saved without entering the master password, but can only be recalled after the master password has been given.
+A password manager that encrypts passwords using RSA, and then encrypts the RSA private key with AES, with a user defined master password.
+This is such that passwords can be saved without entering the master password, but can only be recalled after the master password has been given.